-13. I DID NOT DO SO WELL LAST QUARTER/ I AM STILL ON POOR ACADEMCI STANDING, DOES THIS MEAN I CANNOT APPLY?
+14. I DID NOT DO SO WELL LAST QUARTER/ I AM STILL ON POOR ACADEMIC STANDING, DOES THIS MEAN I CANNOT APPLY?

-Required CUIP Oreintation (link available in January) to be completed in order to view and apply to the internships, only takes a few minutes.
+Required CUIP Orientation (link available in January) to be completed in order to view and apply to the internships only takes a few minutes.

 3. Internships are available in units across the campus.
-Each year different internships are proposed.
+Different internships are proposed every year.
 The student page and the mentor page both have lisings of current and past internships including descriptions listed by year.
 In addition, there are success stories written about numerous interns especially over the past five years.

-5. Probably, because it relieves your need to pay fees.
-Financial Aid may reduce the amount of loans you have (money you have to pay back with interest), then adjust a work study award if necessary (money you work to earn), and lastly consider adjusting any grant you have (money you do not have to pay back).
+5. CUIP will probably change your financial aid, because it relieves the need for you to pay fees.
+Financial Aid may reduce the amount of loans you have (money you have to pay back with interest), then adjust a work-study award if necessary (money you work to earn), and lastly consider adjusting any grant you have (money you do not have to pay back).
 See your financial aid counselor to determine how this will work for your individual case.
-The scholarship may effect your grants or loans.
+The scholarship may affect your grants or loans.
 Please call the financial aid office at 831-459-2963 for any questions or concerns.

 6. You must sign onto SlugQuest, complete your SlugQuest profile, click on the documents tab, choose your resume(s) and click submit, then choose your cover letter(s) and click submit.
 They will be uploaded to the documents section of SlugQuest.
 IF YOU DO NOT UPLOAD THESE DOCUMENTS FIRST THEN YOU NOT BE ABLE TO CLICK THE APPLY BUTTON!
 Then click jobs and internships, then click SlugQuest jobs and internships, in keywords type CUIP, then click apply on the CUIP you would like to apply for.
 Your resume is automatically updated and then you choose which cover letter to send in the cover letter section.

-- Upload your resume and cover letter(s) in the documen section in SlugQuest
+- Upload your resume and cover letter(s) in the document section in SlugQuest

 - Apply for no more than FOUR internships on-line To apply sign into SlugQuest: